25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md

    | Head Recursion   | `O(n)`          | `O(n)` - Creates a new function activation record for each recursion       |
    | Loop (while/for) | `O(n)`          | `O(1)` - Only one activation record of the function that contains the loop |

-   From the above table we can see that space complexity of Head recursion is higher than loops, hence we can use loops instead of Head recursion.
+   From the above table we can see that space complexity of Head recursion is higher than loops, hence we can use loops instead of Head recursion

-3. **Tree Recursion**: When the function is calling itself more than one time.
+3. **Tree Recursion**: When the function is calling itself more than one time

    _Example:_